W1nterFr3ak/pyblackhat/README.md

 Now we will create a sniffer with a purpose of discovering hosts on a network on both a windows host and Linux host.

-## Windows

 #### Opening a raw socket

 To open a socket we have to know three things.
+This will apply to most of our script
 - Socket family
 - Socket type
 - Protocol

+## Windows